-The mission of this annual program is to support these research efforts and represents our ongoing commitment to expanding the conversation, learning and sharing around improving the patient experience in the healthcare industry.
+In partnership with Patient Experience Institute, the mission of this annual program is to support these research efforts and represents our ongoing commitment to expanding the conversation, learning and sharing around improving the patient experience in the healthcare industry.

 Can't find a resource?
 The Patient Experience Index helps you quickly identify resources to address your specific patient experience needs.